russellgeum/Deep-Complex-Networks/README.md

 - Complex domain backpropagation
   IEEE transactions on Circuits and systems II: analog and digital signal processing, 39(5):330–334, 1992.
 # About Deep Complex Networks
 Models of ordinary deep learning update parameters in the real numbers.
 But should it be real number?
 Can you think about deep learning model in the field of complex numbers?
 Deep learning in complex numbers has more expressive power than in the real numbers.
-(It is said that there are many advantages.).
-This paper introduces the neural network module in the field of multiple numbers, and introduces some active functions as possible.
+This paper introduces the neural network module in the field of multiple numbers.
+And This introduces some active functions as possible.
 In this repo, the solution networks and proposed activation functions are implemented.
-It then examines the performance of active functions in the complex numbers and examines the following mathematical issues.
+It then examines the performance of active functions in the complex numbers.
+But some complex neural network layer have mathematical issues.
 ![activation](https://github.com/Doyosae/Deep_Complex_Networks/blob/master/sample/activation.png)
 ![architecture](https://github.com/Doyosae/Deep_Complex_Networks/blob/master/sample/architecture.png)
 # Requirements